 Applying and executing your content marketing plans means you deliver content for each buyer's purchase cycle stage.
 Here is how you can use content marketing in each stage of the user's journey and create a sale for your company.

 To attract new leads, you need to reach out to people who don’t know about your company yet and give them a reason to learn more about it.
 Content marketing can help attract potential customers, inform them about your business and generate awareness for your brand, product, or service.

 The awareness stage of the funnel is where you should be giving your content to educate, not sell.
 Your aim is to focus on the top concerns of your audience.
 You might start by talking with them in-depth about their pain points or challenges while providing advice on how to get through it all (make sure this part isn't too much like a sales pitch).
 Save any selling for the consideration and closing stages.

 Your content marketing campaign aims to make it easy for potential customers to learn about your product or service and decide whether they want to buy it.

 Content marketing at this stage is about making sure people are aware of what you have to offer, why you have the best solution, and that they get it from you.
 Educate readers about the various features of your product and how it can benefit them.
 The more information people have about your product or service, the better chance you have of getting them to purchase it.

 At this stage, your prospects are finally ready to buy.
 Content marketing can be used differently depending on where people are in their buying cycle.
 For example, you may use more general content to attract leads who are just learning about your business, while you’ll use more targeted content to convert leads into customers.

 An excellent way to ensure that you offer content for each stage is to funnel your content.
-Content funneling allows you to best serve users’ search intents by providing content for every stage of their research.
+Content funneling, as described above, allows you to best serve users’ search intents by providing content for every stage of their research.
 This will also help you determine the best times to publish content and help you create content that your audience finds valuable.